 Life really is all about the things we take for granted.
 We’re halfway through 2020, and I’m only just realizing that this is the greatest lesson of the year (and there have been many).
 How did I reach this conclusion?
 A salad.
 That’s right – a salad.
 I walked into my coworkers’ office and discovered they had not only ordered me lunch, but the cafe had messed up the order, and they were willing to swap out the chicken on my salad with something I liked from their own lunches.
 I’m not sure why but a switch flipped inside me.
 Maybe it’s because I’ve spent an absurd amount of time alone due to the pandemic, but I was overwhelmed with gratitude.
 I am loved.
 How amazing is that?
 But also, how often do I forget?
 How often do I forget to be grateful for my job, or for the health and safety of my loved ones?
 2020 has juxtaposed the things that matter and the things that don’t.
 Ironically, most of the things that matter tend to exist in the peripheral of our consciousness unless we make a deliberate effort to remember them – or we get a swift smack in the head.

-Leaving the Process Recovery Center, my heart was full.
+Leaving the Process Recovery Center, a New Hampshire drug rehab and addiction treatment center, my heart was full.
 As weird as it was to peel off my mask and sanitize everything in sight, I still had plenty of reasons to celebrate.
 The fact is, however, that we are only halfway through 2020.
 Some hospitals are seeing a surge in new COVID-19 cases, and we have difficult work to do from an economic and social systems perspective.
 So how do we stay connected to joy in sobriety?
 How do we express joy when our faces are sometimes hidden behind masks?

 I asked our readers to weigh in… and they didn’t disappoint.